csbailey5t/mapboxandtilemill/mapbox.tilemill.neatline.documentation.markdown

 Click "Save settings to project" if you wish to use these same settings or modify them in the future for this project.

-Click export
+Click "Export."

-** A Note on File Size: **

-Write something about keeping the filesize small if using free mapbox (50MB upload storage)
+** A Note on File Size: ** This tutorial assumes you will export this map to Mapbox to serve to Neatline.
+Mapbox has limits based on account type for data storage.
+For free accounts, you are allowed to have 50 MB of uploaded data.
+Depending on the resolution of your map, the bounds, zoom level, and metatile size, the size of the file could quickly exceed Mapbox's free limit.
+If you wish to use Mapbox and want larger storage, see their [paid plans.](https://www.mapbox.com/plans/)

 ![Export Settings](images/tilemill.export.settings.png)

-If sucessful, your map will now be availab eat whichever location you have specified in your TileMill Settings.
+After export, your map will be available at the location specified in your TileMill Settings.

-You are now ready to import the tiles you've created into mapbox
+You are now ready to import the tiles you've created into Mapbox.

 ## Mapbox

 ### Uploading the MBtiles created in TileMill

-First, we need to upload the layer that we've just created.
+First, you need to upload the layer that you've just created.
 In the data page of your account, click upload data.
 Choose the file and click upload.
-The free account limits you to only 50 mb of space.
-For more space, for larger files, you would need a paid plan.

 After you've clicked upload, the file will appear in your list of data sources.
 It may take a few minutes for the file to processed.
 Once it is done processing it will be available to be used in a map.
 You will need to refresh the data page in order to update the processing status.

 ### Creating a new project